 No one ever walks around in my neighborhood.
 Especially when it’s raining.
 We have cars to get us where we need to go, you see.
 Until the day I read Jesus’ words about the good Samaritan and decided to take his command to “go and do likewise” seriously.
 Then suddenly, I see that there is at least one person, a woman, who walks to work, carrying a heavy bag and sheltering herself from the cold rain with a flowered umbrella.
 When she gets in my car, God’s presence rushes in with her, stronger than the stormy breeze outside and she says she speak only a little English.
 I feel like I’ve known her, Maria, all my life and when I drop her off at the home where she works, I feel a loss.
 Tears trace the corners of my smiling mouth, the fullness of God there in that breath of a moment.
 Oh, what the eyes see and the soul experiences when they are opened.

-Author of Sacred Questions: A Transformative Journey Through the Bible.
-Follower of Jesus.
+Author of: Sacred Questions: A Transformative Journey Through the Bible and Holy Vulnerability: Spiritual Practices for the Broken, Ashamed, Anxious, and Afraid Follower of Jesus.
 Mom.
 Wife.
 Friend.
+Lawyer.
 Pastor.
 Writer.
 Scholar.
 Reader.
-View more posts
+View all posts by kellyefabian